How to Write the Dartmouth Supplemental Essays 2020-2021

 If you’re planning to apply to Dartmouth College, you probably already know that you need to build a stellar application in order to stand out among the tough competition.
-After all, Dartmouth only accepted 7.9% of applicants for the Class of 2023.
-Your scores, extracurriculars, and personal statement are undoubtedly important.
-But you send these to every school.
-So in order to be more specific about why you’re applying to Dartmouth, and convey to the admissions officers why you might be a good fit for the school, you need to take advantage of the Dartmouth College supplemental essays 2019-2020.
+After all, Dartmouth only accepted 8.8% of students for the Class of 2024.
+Your scores, extracurriculars, and personal statement are undoubtedly important, but you send these to every school.
+So in order to be more specific about why you’re applying to Dartmouth, and convey to the admissions officers why you are a good fit, you need to take advantage of the Dartmouth College supplemental essays 2020-2021.

-A lot of students apply to top schools such as Dartmouth for the name and fame - to appease their parents or tell their friends they got into an Ivy League school.
-If you’re truly interested in attending, writing a well-thought out supplemental essay that demonstrates your commitment to the school can go a long way.
-Admissions officers use the supplemental essays to get to know you better - what you value in an academic setting, what current events matter to you, an unusual aspect of your background - and determine whether you’re a student who would thrive at the college.
-To guide you through Dartmouth’s essays, I’ve outlined each of the prompts, how to tackle them, and more tips for writing your Dartmouth College supplemental essays 2019-2020.
+Many students apply to top schools like Dartmouth for the name and fame - to appease their parents or tell their friends they got into an Ivy League school.
+If you’re truly interested, writing a well-thought out supplemental essay that demonstrates your commitment to the school can go a long way.
+Admissions officers use the supplemental essays to get to know you better - what you value in an academic setting, what current events matter to you, an unusual aspect of your background - and determine whether youwould thrive at the college.
+To guide you through Dartmouth’s essays, I’ve outlined each of the prompts, how to tackle them, and more tips for writing your Dartmouth College supplemental essays 2020-2021.

 The first thing that catches the eye with this prompt (other than the fact that it’s not optional) is the word limit.
-100 words isn’t a lot of space.
+100 words isn’t many.
 In fact, you can barely write an introduction in under 100 words.
 So how are you supposed to write about all of the things you like about the college?

 You might be fascinated by the ability to design your own unique major.
-You might be excited by the prospect of studying Astrophysics in greater detail than ever.
+You might be excited by the prospect of studying astrophysics in greater detail than ever.
 You may be inspired to write about how you’re drawn in by the campus improv groups and view them as a great opportunity to hone your performance skills.
-It’s important to think about how you might benefit from and contribute to the Dartmouth community.
+It’s important to think about how you might benefit from the community.

 Don’t spend too much time providing context on who you are.
 Get straight to the point because you have very little space.
-Admissions officers need to come out from reading the essay with a clear picture of why you are excited to attend Dartmouth!
-The things you mention in this essay should align with your application persona - or, the overall theme of your application.
+When the admissions officers finish reading your essay, they should have a clear picture of why you are excited to attend Dartmouth!
+Your essay should highlight your application persona, which is the memorable hook that makes you unique. .
 Are you an artist who has participated in exhibitions around your state?
 Are you a budding zoologist who’s worked in animal shelters?
-Even though the word limit is so short, admissions officers should be able to picture parts of campus where you’ll contribute.
+Even though the word limit is so restrictive, admissions officers should be able to picture you contributing to different aspects of campus life.